kyuupichan/electrumx/docs/environment.rst

 .. envvar:: REPORT_SERVICES

-  A comma-separated list of services ElectrumX will advertise and other servers in the server network (if peer discovery is enabled), and any successful connection.
+  A comma-separated list of services ElectrumX will advertize and other servers in the server network (if peer discovery is enabled), and any successful connection.
+If not set, no services are advertized.

   This environment variable must be set correctly, taking account of your network, firewall and router setup, for clients and other servers to see how to connect to your